misiektoja/instagram_monitor/docs/usage.md

 <a id="collab-posts---how-it-works"></a>
 ### Collab Posts - How It Works

-The probe runs only for accounts whose posts are not otherwise viewable, meaning private profiles you do not follow.
+The check runs only when the session cannot normally view a target's posts, such as a private account that the session account does not follow.

-On the first run the tool displays the newest collab post currently visible, the same way it shows a regular account's latest post and records a baseline so it does not re-alert on the ones already there.
-On later checks, when the account's post or reel count changes, it looks for newly leaked collab posts and reports each one with its date, owner, collaborators, likes, comments, caption and media through the console, email and webhook notifications.
-Media is saved like any other post.
+On the first run, the tool shows the newest visible collaboration post and saves a baseline.
+It does not send later alerts for posts already in that baseline.
+When the post or reel count changes, the tool looks for newly visible collaboration posts.
+It reports their date, owner, collaborators, likes, comments, caption and media through enabled output channels.
+Media is saved like other post media.

-This was inspired by [InstagramPrivSniffer](https://github.com/obitouka/InstagramPrivSniffer).
-Meta has confirmed that this visibility is intended behavior of the [collaboration feature](https://help.instagram.com/3526836317546926) rather than a vulnerability.
-Use it only for legitimate research and investigation.
+This behavior was inspired by [InstagramPrivSniffer](https://github.com/obitouka/InstagramPrivSniffer).
+The [Instagram collaboration help page](https://help.instagram.com/3526836317546926) describes how accepted collaboration posts also appear on a collaborator's profile.
+Use this feature only for legitimate research.

 <a id="displaying-images-in-your-terminal"></a>
 ## Displaying Images in Your Terminal

-If you have `imgcat` installed, you can use the feature of displaying profile pictures and stories/reels/posts images right in your terminal.
+`imgcat` displays supported image files inside compatible terminals.
+If it is installed, Instagram Monitor can use it for profile pictures, stories, reels and posts.

 To do this, set the path to your `imgcat` binary in the `IMGCAT_PATH` configuration option.

-If you specify only the binary name, it will be auto-searched in your PATH.
+If you set only the command name, Instagram Monitor searches for it in `PATH`.

-Set it to empty to disable this feature.
+Leave `IMGCAT_PATH` empty to disable terminal images.

 The published Docker image does not include `imgcat`.
 Use a local installation or add the tool in a custom image if terminal image display is required.
 Saved images remain available through the `/data` mount without `imgcat`.

 <a id="check-intervals"></a>
 ## Check Intervals

-If you want to customize polling interval, use `-c` flag (or `INSTA_CHECK_INTERVAL` configuration option):
+The polling interval is the number of seconds between scheduled checks.
+Set it through `INSTA_CHECK_INTERVAL` or `-c`:

 ```sh
 instagram_monitor <target_insta_user> -c 3600